rocky-linux/documentation/docs/desktop/display/installing_nvidia_gpu_drivers.md

 After installing the necessary prerequisites, it is time to install the Nvidia drivers.

-Add the official Nvidia repository with the following command:
+Add the official NVIDIA repository with the following command:

 !!!
 Note